SortableJS/Vue.Draggable/README.md

 ```
  ### Gochas

+ - Vue.draggable children should always map the list or value prop using a v-for directive

- Children elements inside v-for should be keyed as any element in Vue.js.
+ - Children elements inside v-for should be keyed as any element in Vue.js.
 Be carefull to provide revelant key values in particular:
     * typically providing array index as keys won't work as key should be linked to the items content
     * cloned elements should provide updated keys, it is doable using the [clone props](#clone) for example

  ### Example